dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

 <br/>

 ## Completing the specular IBL part of PBR shader
-We will pass both prefilteredEnvMap and brdfLUT map to the shader with uniforms.
-To get the specular reflections of the surface, we will sample the prefilteredEnvMap using the reflection vector based on the surface roughness and mip level, giving rough surface a blurrier reflection.
-Then we will sample the BRDF LUT with roughness and the angle between N and V.
+Both the prefilteredEnvMap and the brdfLUT map are passed to the shader as uniforms.
+To compute the specular reflections of the surface, we will sample the prefilteredEnvMap using the reflection vector based on the surface roughness and mip level, giving rough surface a blurrier reflection.
+Next, the BRDF LUT is sampled using the roughness and the angle between N (surface normal) and V (view direction).
 ```GLSL
 ...
 // SPECULAR IBL